-Abstract: Machine learning models are increasingly being adopted to monitor network traffic and detect network intrusion.
-In this paper, we develop a deep learning architecture for traffic monitoring at the packet level.
-Current network intrusion detection models typically struggle when faced with zero-day attacks and concept drift.
-We introduce SAFE-NID, a novel approach to address these in practical deployments---in particular, with high efficacy and low latency.
-Contrasting with previous work, we train a relatively lightweight encoder-only transformer architecture for the packet classification task.
-Our deep learning framework introduces a normalizing flows safeguard that quantifies uncertainty in the decision made by the classification model.
+Abstract: Machine learning models are increasingly adopted to monitor network traffic and detect intrusions.
+In this work, we introduce SAFE-NID, a novel machine learning approach for real-time packet-level traffic monitoring and intrusion detection that includes a safeguard to detect zero day attacks as out-of-distribution inputs.
+Unlike traditional models, which falter against zero-day attacks and concept drift, SAFE-NID leverages a lightweight encoder-only transformer architecture combined with a novel normalizing flows-based safeguard.
+This safeguard not only quantifies uncertainty but also identifies out-of-distribution (OOD) inputs, enabling robust performance in dynamic threat landscapes.
 Our generative model learns class-conditional representations of the internal features of the deep neural network.
-We demonstrate the effectiveness of our approach by converting publicly available flow-level network intrusion datasets into packet-level ones.
+We demonstrate the effectiveness of our approach by converting publicly available network flow-level intrusion datasets into packet-level ones.
 We release the labeled packet-level versions of these datasets with over 50 million packets each and describe the challenges in creating these datasets.
 We withhold from the training data certain attack categories to simulate zero-day attacks.
 Existing deep learning models, which achieve an accuracy of over 99% when detecting known attacks, only correctly classify 1% of the novel attacks.
-Our proposed transformer architecture with normalizing flows model safeguard achieves an area under the receiver operating characteristic of over 0.97 in detecting these novel inputs, outperforming existing combinations of neural architectures and model safeguards.
+Our proposed transformer architecture with normalizing flows model safeguard achieves an area under the receiver operating characteristic curve of over 0.97 in detecting these novel inputs, outperforming existing combinations of neural architectures and model safeguards.
+The additional latency in processing each packet by the safeguard is a small fraction of the overall inference task.
+This dramatic improvement in detecting zero-day attacks and distribution shifts emphasizes SAFE-NID’s novelty and utility as a reliable and efficient safety monitoring tool for real-world network intrusion detection.

 Submission Length: Long submission (more than 12 pages of main content)